kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

-- ResourceSlice: Small increase per device with `sharingAffinity` — the `parameterKeys` field adds up to 8 fully-qualified key names (capped by `SharingAffinityParameterKeysMaxSize = 8`)
+- ResourceSlice: Small increase per slice with `sharingAffinity` — up to 8 extractors, each with up to 8 CEL expressions
-- ResourceClaim: Small increase when claims include a `Structured` config entry with affinity values (up to 8 string-valued parameters, matching the device-side cap)
+- ResourceClaim: **No change.** The claim side carries no new fields.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?

 Negligible.
-The Filter phase reads the typed `Structured.Parameters` map once per candidate device (bounded by the 8-key cap).
-The affinity comparison itself is O(k) where k ≤ 8 — a map lookup per key.
+The Filter phase evaluates every extractor's CEL against every opaque-config object on the claim.
+Worst-case CEL evaluation count per candidate device is O(extractors × opaque-configs × keys), bounded by ≤8 extractors × N opaque configs (typically ≤2) × ≤8 keys per extractor, and gated by the per-evaluation cost budget (reused from the existing CEL infrastructure used by ValidatingAdmissionPolicy).
+CEL programs are compiled at slice-write admission time and cached; per-evaluation cost is small and bounded.
+The lock-comparison itself is O(k) where k ≤ 8 — a map lookup per key.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

 No. The per-component impact is bounded:

 - **Scheduler RAM**: `AffinityStates` adds one `map[string]string` (up to 8 entries) per device with active affinity locks — proportional to active shared allocations, not total devices.
+A cluster with 1,000 actively-shared devices carries well under 1 MB of state; unshared devices contribute zero.
+Compiled CEL programs are cached cluster-wide keyed by expression string; the cache is bounded by (≤8 extractors × ≤8 keys) = ≤64 unique programs per slice in the worst case, with cross-slice deduplication in practice.
-- **Scheduler CPU**: Reading the typed `Structured.Parameters` map during Filter is a small per-candidate cost (no decode), bounded by the 8-key cap.
+- **Scheduler CPU**: Running CEL extraction during Filter is small per-candidate and bounded by the cost budget.
+Programs are compiled once and reused.
-- **etcd disk**: Slightly larger ResourceSlice and ResourceClaim objects (see API size answer above), bounded by the same caps.
+- **etcd disk**: Slightly larger ResourceSlice objects (bounded by the caps above).
+ResourceClaim size is unchanged.

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?